 Completed the acceptable pattern of internship

 To start the preliminary planning please have a look here, how to plan for PLAB 1 and IELTS.
+If you’ve decided on PLAB and have everything figured out, check out our extensive post on planning your PLAB journey.

 Have NOT completed an acceptable pattern of internship